 Sponsor-specific tools and resources for working with the National Institutes of Health (NIH)

-U-M Genomic Data Sharing Policy for NIH (March/April RAP)
+- NIH Genomic Data Sharing Policy

-According to NIH's new genomic data sharing policy, proposals submitted on or after January 25, 2015, in which the research generates large-scale human or non-human genomic data, you must ensure your data will be publicly available via a federal database or approved alternative.
+(March/April 2015)According to NIH's new genomic data sharing policy, proposals submitted on or after January 25, 2015, in which the research generates large-scale human or non-human genomic data, you must ensure your data will be publicly available via a federal database or approved alternative.
 Read U-M's step-by-step instructions for Genomic Data Sharing on our website to help you.

-Consistent with the trend that budgets are tight and more competitive than ever, NIH reminded research grantees that noncompliant applications can lead to denial, for reasons such as:
+(April 15, 2015) Consistent with the trend that budgets are tight and more competitive than ever, NIH reminded research grantees that noncompliant applications can lead to denial, for reasons such as: